Who Will Benefit From This Mario + Rabbids Kingdom Battle Guide?

 Double Team Jump

 A simple but effective ability that compliments Luigi’s central strategy.
-Team jumping with two characters in a single turn gives Luigi incredible manoeuvrability, enabling him to reposition for a critical shot, or to get out of danger if he’s at risk of being flanked.
+Team jumping with two characters in a single turn gives Luigi incredible manoeuverability, enabling him to reposition for a critical shot or to get out of danger if he’s at risk of being flanked.

 Luigi’s stink eye is definitely the meat of his skill tree.
 Like Peach, Mario and Yoshi, this is Luigi’s reaction shot ability and it’s arguably even better here.

 Luigi’s other movement-based ability.
-This effect works similar to Mario’s M-Power, buffing everyone’s movement within a small range.
-It works great alongside Mario due to his sluggish movement, but does have the problem that Luigi is frequently further away from his teammates than most characters and so you’re rarely going to buff the whole team.
+This effect works similarly to Mario’s M-Power, buffing everyone’s movement within a small range.
+It works great alongside Mario due to his sluggish movement but does have the problem that Luigi is frequently further away from his teammates than most characters, so you’re rarely going to buff the whole team.

 You know the drill, grab Cleansing Jump as per usual, but also make sure to nab the Double Jump upgrade to help Luigi get where he needs to go.

-After that, plough points into Steely Stare.
+After that, the plow points into Steely Stare.
 First, improve the cooldown, then upgrade the number of shots, then go for damage.
-Reaction shots from Luigi won’t deal quite the same amount of damage as a regular attack, even when the skill is fully upgraded, but when combined with the Ink status and his regular attack for the turn it makes for a deadly combo.
+Reaction shots from Luigi won’t deal quite the same amount of damage as a regular attack, even when the skill is fully upgraded, but when combined with the Ink status and his regular attack for the turn, it makes for a deadly combo.

 After that, be sure to get the High Ground bonuses for Luigi.
-This isn’t a priority for most characters, but for Luigi it’s another easy improvement to his damage output.
-He’ll almost always find himself perched on the highest point on any map, and his Double Jump and high movement means he can snag the high ground without wasting too many turns.
+This isn’t a priority for most characters, but for Luigi, it’s another easy improvement to his damage output.
+He’ll almost always find himself perched on the highest point on any map, and his Double Jump and high movement mean he can snag the high ground without wasting too many turns.

 © 2017 LudoLogic